 In July, I put together my list of Top 50 Picture Books, and I purposely left holiday books off the list, because they definitely deserve some undivided attention.
 But the time has come.
 Tis the season to read holiday books around a cozy fire!
-A couple of notes before we dive in to the list:
+A couple of notes before we dive in to the list of best Christmas books:

 -We only own one Hanukkah book, and I’ll be honest, it’s not a particularly good one.
 So I didn’t include any Hanukkah titles, but I’d love to hear your recommendations.
 Same goes for Kwanzaa.
 Or Winter Solstice.
 Or whatever it is you like to celebrate this time of year.